All treatment providers we recommend are regulated by the Care Quality Commission (CQC) or Care Inspectorate.

 Some may drink to distract themselves, whereas others find alcohol calms their nerves in social environments.

-Reaching a dual diagnosis of any existing mental health problems alongside your addiction is key to a successful recovery.
+Reaching a dual diagnosis of any existing mental health problems alongside your addiction is key to a successful recovery, as is the treatment of any physical health problems such as alcoholic hepatitis.

 That’s because treating the substance use problem without treating the mental health condition, which may be perpetuating the problem, could lead to relapse.